This section is intended for healthcare professionals

 Valla, L., Haga, S. M., Niegel, S. G., & Drozd, F. (2023).
 Dropout or drop-in experiences in an internet-delivered intervention to prevent depression and enhance subjective well-being during the perinatal period: Qualitative study.
 JMIR Pediatrics and Parenting, 6, e46982. https://doi.org/10.2196/46982

-More than two-thirds of users found Mamma Mia to be of high quality and would recommend Mamma Mia to others.
-By far, most also found the amount of information and frequency of the intervention schedule to be appropriate.
+More than two-thirds of the women found Mamma Mia to be of high quality and would recommend Mamma Mia to others.
+Most also found the amount of information and frequency of the intervention schedule appropriate.
 Mamma Mia was perceived as a user-friendly and credible intervention.

-The Edinburgh Perinatal Depression Scale (EPDS) is a questionnaire used to identify patients with depression before, during or after childbirth.
+The Edinburgh Perinatal Depression Scale (EPDS) is a questionnaire used to assess perinatal depressive symptoms during the past 7 days.

-The users of Mamma Mia are screened using EPDS 7 times during the full programme: In gestation weeks 23, 30 and 34, and in week 1, 5, 10 and 16 after birth.
+In Mamma Mia, the women complete the EPDS 7 times during the full programme: In gestational week 23, 30, and 34, and in weeks 1, 5, 10, and 16 after birth.

-Users with scores in the first (low-risk) category do not receive additional support.
-Users with scores in the second (medium risk) category get additional in-programme support and a follow up in the next session.
-Users with scores in the third (strong risk) category get additional in-programme support and a recommendation to seek support from suggested healthcare services , with a follow up in the next session.
+Women with scores in the “low-risk” category do not receive additional support.
+Women with scores in the “medium-risk” category get additional in-programme support and a follow-up in the next session.
+Women with scores in the “high-risk” category get additional in-programme support and a recommendation to seek support from suggested healthcare services with a follow-up in the next session.

 One of the purposes of Mamma Mia is to detect and prevent the further development of perinatal depression.

-This graph shows the prevalence of users in group three (strong risk for perinatal depression) at given intervals during the course of the programme.
+This graph shows the prevalence of women in group three (high risk for perinatal depression) at given intervals during the programme.

-Both the RCTs and the in-programme data show a reduction in their risk of getting perinatal depressions as users progress in the programme.
+Both the RCT and the in-programme data show a reduction in the risk of perinatal depression at each timepoint.

 In this graph this is shown as percentages of improvement from programme session 14 (gs week 35) and until programme session 30 (available from 5 weeks after birth).

-The graph is based on data for 672 users over time.
+The graph is based on data for 672 women over time.

 NOTE.
-The data gathered in-programme indicates a significant increase in the prevalence of perinatal depression (in Norway) over the last years.
+The data gathered in-programme indicates an increase in the prevalence of perinatal depression (in Norway) over the last years.
+(Data for sessions after S30 were not available at the time of publication.)

-This graph shows the prevalence of perinatal depression in group three (strong risk) in 2024 compared with the data from the RCT on Mamma Mia users published in 2018.
+This graph shows the increase in high risk of perinatal depression (group three) in 2025 compared to data from the randomized controlled trial on Mamma Mia users published in 2018.

-This further emphasizes the need for an effective low-threshold service like Mamma Mia to prevent perinatal depression among new and expectant mothers and relieve an already heavily burdened healthcare system.
+This increase further emphasizes the need for an effective low-threshold service like Mamma Mia to prevent perinatal depression among new and expectant mothers and relieve an already heavily burdened health system.

 6. The costs of perinatal depression in the UK